 Both of these stories were true.
-But, the connection between these two facts wasn’t often explored - all of that capital was funding the losses, but what were the outcomes that were being achieved in the meantime, in little steps?
+But the connection between these two facts wasn’t often explored.
+That capital was funding the losses, but what were the outcomes that were being achieved in the meantime, in little steps?

-A much more interesting story was hiding in plain sight: the consistent growth in customer numbers; the sales channel that was being forged - to small businesses via accountants and bookkeepers; and the remarkably low churn rates (which underpin high customer lifetime value).
+A much more interesting story was hiding in plain sight: the consistent growth in customer numbers; the hugely valuable sales channel that was being forged to small businesses via accountants and bookkeepers; and the remarkably low churn rates, which underpin high customer lifetime value.

-It’s curious how we mostly celebrate startups when they raise investment.
+It’s curious to me how we mostly celebrate startups when they raise investment.

 It’s like we’re applauding the pilot for refuelling the plane.

-When we think about flying, the type of jet fuel used, the name of the company supplying it and even the amount of fuel supplied isn’t normally the story.
+When we fly, the type of jet fuel used, the name of the company supplying it and even the amount of fuel supplied isn’t the story.

-Obviously it’s important that somebody is paying attention to those details and so the pilots responsible for flying the plane need to keep a constant eye on the fuel gauge.
-But that will only be the headline in the news if we run out.
+Obviously it’s important that the pilots responsible for flying the plane keep a constant eye on the fuel gauge.
+But that will only be the headline in the news if they don’t.

-There is a lesson here for anybody who wants to raise capital to fund a startup and also for everybody who might be tempted to invest (and also for all of those who argue that we need to continue to subsidise fuel tankers):
+The lesson for anybody who wants to raise capital to fund a startup and also for everybody who might be tempted to invest (and also for those who argue that we need to continue to subsidise aviation fuel) is:

 Describe a clear and measurable unit of progress.

-That is, the improvements we believe we can make in the immediate next stage of the business; the specific things that will demonstrate our momentum.1
+What are the improvements we believe we can make in the immediate next stage of the business; the specific things that will demonstrate our momentum?

 This is why startups are funded in stages (and also why planes are refuelled for one sector at a time).

 Each investment into a startup is described as a round.
-These are given names like: Seed, Series A, Series B etc. Each round of funding will typically dilute the existing owners by up to 20-30% and provide enough capital to cover 18-24 months of expenses.
+These are given names like: Seed, Series A, Series B etc. Each round of funding typically provides enough capital to cover 18-24 months of expenses.

-This time period is sometimes called the runway - another aeronautical metaphor!
-The hope is that the funding buys enough time to get airborne, before we get to the end of runway.
+This time period is sometimes called the runway - another aeronautical metaphor.
+We hope new funding buys enough time to get airborne, before we get to the end of the runway.

 A well articulated unit of progress is a great way to determine exactly how much capital is required.
 Once we can estimate that, then the current valuation of the business is a simple function, based on how much dilution is necessary to tempt new investors.

-In my experience, companies tend to spend all of the money they raise in each round, often faster than they expected, so it never really helps to raise significantly more than required to fund the next experiment - it only increases the dilution for founders and existing investors, with limited additional upside.
+Startups usually spend all the money they raise in each round, often faster than they expected, so it never really helps to raise significantly more than required to fund the next experiment - it only increases the dilution for founders and existing investors, with limited additional upside.

 The unit of progress will change with each round, each one building on the one before, as the startup moves from early-stage to high-growth.